 Compile source files: Compile > Compile.
-You will see that the default library is the work library.
-Choose to compile your files in the newly created sims library rather than the work library.
+You will see that the default library is the 'work' library.
+Choose to compile your files in the newly created 'sims' library rather than the 'work' library.

-To compile your files, browse to your src directory and select the files counter.v, top.v and tb_tutorial.v.
-Double-click the selected files to compile.
-We will use the other files later in this tutorial.
+To compile your files, browse to your src directory and select the files 'counter.v', 'top.v' and 'tb_tutorial.v'.
+Selected all files and click on 'Compile'.
 If there is an error in your Verilog code it will be reported at this time with an error message.
-Your downloaded tutorial files should not contain any errors.
+Your tutorial files should not contain any errors.
+Click 'Done' when compilation is over.

 You can recompile your files by looking at the 'library' pane.
-On the left-hand side of ModelSim window, choose the 'library' tab and click on the square containing plus sign next to sims working library.
-You should see the three files you compiled earlier under sims library.
+On the left-hand side of ModelSim window, choose the 'library' tab and click on the square containing plus sign next to 'sims' working library.
+You should see the three files you compiled earlier under 'sims' library.
 Highlight the files you want to recompile, and when you right-click on those files, you can delete, recompile or simulate the highlighted files.